<- pie_crab %>%

 Our Investigation

-The focus of this lab is on quantifying the relationship between water temperature (response) and latitude (explanatory) for marshes (sites) along the Atlantic coast.
+The focus of this lab is on quantifying the relationship between the size of fiddler crabs (response) and the environment in which they live (explanatory).

 Visualizing Relationships

-2. Create a scatterplot modeling the relationship between latitude (explanatory) and water temperature (response) for these 13 marshes.
+2. Create a scatterplot modeling the relationship between latitude (explanatory) and the size of a fiddler crab (response).
 Don’t forget to add descriptive axis labels!

-Now that you’ve visualized the relationship, let’s summarize this relationship with a statistic.
-Specifically, we are interested in the slope statistic, as it captures the relationship between latitude and water temperature.
+Specifically, we are interested in the slope statistic, as it captures the relationship between latitude and crab size.

 explanatory = ____) %>%